nawabahmadreshi/documentation/ingredients/rewards/reward_example.md

 1. Who gets a reward: "Referring users"
 2. How many credits the reward is: 5
 3. Which bucket the credits go to: default
-4. Whether the reward occurs the first time or every time: every time
+4. Whether the reward occurs the first time or every time: the first time
 5. Which event triggers the reward: install

 {% image src='/img/ingredients/dashboard_credits_and_reward_rules/referring_rule.png' center half alt='referring' %}